NMSUD/Form/.github/SECURITY.md

 ## Reporting a Vulnerability

-We welcome the disclosure of any security vulnerabilities found through a [Github Security advisory][githubSecurityAdvisory], via our [discord][discord] or via an [email][contactEmail].
+We welcome the disclosure of any security vulnerabilities found through a [Github Security advisory][githubSecurityAdvisory], via our [discord][discord] or via <!--@include: ../docs/contact.md{1,1}-->.
 You can typically expect a response within two business days, and we typically have fixes out in under a week from the initial disclosure.

 Please do not open issues for anything you think might have a security implication.